j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 This section breaks the amp/del lists up by sample and then uses the signal from the B cell SEs to try to show an **increase** in SE signal in amps and a **decrease** in dels.
 It uses output from the **first section** and also requires that the [SE Pipeline](https://github.com/j-andrews7/Pipelines/blob/master/ROSE_SE_Pipeline.md) has been completed.

 #### 1.)
 Break the CNVs up by sample.
 We can use the files already generated when looking at the CNVs on a cell-type basis.
 More specifically, we want the files containing the amps/dels for each sample **without** merging, but with annotations and genes *already added*.
 This script will create a file for each sample within the CNV list and stick the CNVs for that sample in the file.
+These files are also useful for looking at [lincRNA expression changes](name=#) and

 **Python script (get_cnvs_by_sample.py)**
 ```Bash